Techtonica/curriculum/projects/weather-app.md

 ## Part 0.1 - Working with existing code

 - [ ] Here is an app that is fully running using hard-coded data.
-Start by cloning this and get it running on your computer, make sure to start a new branch for your project [Cristina's example Weather app with hard-coded data](https://github.com/Yosolita1978/HardCodeDataWeatherApi)
+Start by cloning this and get it running on your computer, make sure to start a new branch for your project [example Weather app with hard-coded data](https://github.com/Yosolita1978/HardCodeDataWeatherApi)

 ## Part 1 - Connecting the API in the backend